zoricdev/zoricdev/README.md

 Hi there! 👋 I’m [Relja](https://relja-portfolio.vercel.app/), a design-driven Software Developer based in Brisbane, Australia.

-I build websites that make you go 'Whoa!' 🚀
+I design and build websites/applications that make you go 'Whoa!' 🚀

 I enjoy integrating my technical expertise with design to create visually appealing and high-performing web applications.
 My goal is to develop scalable solutions that provide an engaging and seamless user experience.